 GSPIA student organizations provide students with opportunities to enhance their professional development, network with colleagues, promote intellectually stimulating activities outside of the classroom—and have fun in the process.

 The Editorial Team for the Annual GSPIA Issue of the Pitt Policy Journal solicits, edits, and publishes articles by GSPIA students on a wide range of topics related to political affairs and public policy.
-This year’s editorial team is headed by Ashley Loneman (Editor in Chief).
+This year’s editorial team is headed by Tyler O'Daniel and Elizabeth Bell.

 Organizations Supported by the GSPIA Fund for Student Initiatives (FSI)